57 Growing AI Companies & Startups (2026)

 Funding: $400M (Private Equity)

-What they do: Grammarly is an AI-powered spelling and grammar editing software.
-Available as a desktop app and browser extension, Grammarly is used by over 30K professional and enterprise teams, and about 30M individual people daily.
+What they do: Grammarly is a writing assistant, grammar checker, and AI-powered SEO tool.
+Available as a desktop app and browser extension, Grammarly is used by over 30K professional and enterprise teams, and about 30M people each day.

 Year founded: 2011